 - Widen Your Net – Take a look at the positions you need to fill and re-evaluate your job requirements.
 Home Depot, for example, looks for a good attitude and a passion for customer service rather than expertise in certain types of projects.

-Seasonal hiring needs fluctuate, but your talent acquisition strategy can remain strong all year round.
+Seasonal retail recruitment cycles affect your hiring strategy all year.
+With Hire Velocity you can keep your talent acquisition strategy strong year round.
 During the slow season, spend time working on your recruitment infrastructure so you’ll be ready to ramp up hiring efforts quickly as the need arises.
 Evaluate your technology platform, perform a brand evaluation, or invest in an employee referral program to keep the talent pipeline flowing.